obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Plugins.md

 # Change plugins template to simplify manual intervention, when running `update-releases.py`

-Apply the conventions proposed in [[Content: Comments]] to this file.
+Apply the conventions proposed in [[Content Comments]] to this file.